 Highlighting the Advantages

-A notable benefit of insulated vinyl siding is that it raises the exterior wall’s R-value albeit in a small amount.
-In fact, standardized testing revealed a range of increased R-value from 2.0 to 2.7, as well as modest reductions in thermal bridging and an average increase in building airtightness of 11%.
+A notable benefit of insulated vinyl siding is that it raises the exterior wall’s R-value, albeit by a small amount.
+Standardized testing revealed a range of increased R-value from 2.0 to 2.7, as well as modest reductions in thermal bridging and an average increase in building airtightness of 11%.

 The added insulation also gives the material a firmer, more solid look and feel.
 It is especially true when they are paired with vinyl replacement windows during installation.
-Uninsulated ones have hollow spaces behind the vinyl skin, which means the surface gets pushed in easily when pressed on.
+Uninsulated ones have hollow spaces behind the vinyl skin, so the surface gets pushed in easily when pressed on.